CODE SECURITY

 Jit

-Jit takes the “secure from day zero” mindset and makes it feel light, fast, and dev-first.
+Jit takes the "security from day zero" mindset and makes it feel light, fast, and dev-first.
 It bundles SCA with code-to-cloud security tools, but still feels like something a dev would enjoy using, not just a GRC person.

 Pros: